randriksen/randriksen.github.io/_posts/2023-09-04-dealing-with-azure-licenses-and-nested-groups.md

 It's implemented with the Microsoft Graph API, so you'll need to install the [Microsoft.Graph](https://www.powershellgallery.com/packages/Microsoft.Graph/1.6.2) module from the powershell gallery.

 The script takes two parameters: A group name and a license name/SkuPartNumber.
-The benefit of this way of doing it is that it will find all subgroups with direct user members and license them as well, so if one group has some direct members and also subgroups, it will make sure everyone inside are licensed.
+The benefit of this way of doing it is that it will find all subgroups with direct user members and license them as well, so if one group has some direct members and also subgroups, it will make sure everyone inside are licensed.u

 Also adding it to my [github repo](https://github.com/randriksen/powershell) for random powershell stuff